 Day 5: Khidotani ridge - Shatili distance 19.6km, 300m and 1511m

-Mutso fortress is definitely worth a climb.
+Mutso fortress is definitely worth a visit.
 There was a major reconstruction project going on (finished in 2018), so some areas turned into a building site.

-I must admit I liked it more when Mutso was empty and quiet, but even now it's ok - they didn't touch everything, just several buildings.
+I must admit I liked it more when Mutso was empty and quiet, but even now it's ok - they didn't touch everything, just some buildings.
 There is also a small restaurant by the road, another place to get food on the trek.
-It is certainly worth to climb it to the very top, to the well-preserved, lonely tower standing above the fortress.
+It is certainly worth climbing it to the very top, to the well-preserved, lonely tower standing above the fortress.

 Continue down the road (or hitchhike, this section is not that interesting).
 Another interesting sight on the road is Anatori - House of the Dead in a place where the road bends back south.